🎂 Age & Date Guide

 School admission age rules in India are set by each state government and can vary significantly.
 Here is a reference table for major states:

-🚨 Important: These cutoff dates change periodically and can differ for private vs government schools within the same state.
+These cutoff dates change periodically and can differ for private vs government schools within the same state.
 Always verify with the specific school or the state's education department before the admission season.
-Use the age calculator with the exact cutoff date — not today's date — to check eligibility.

 Government retirement age in India